Konstantinos2421/OS_Programming_Project/README.md

 # OS Programming Project
 A project about programming in Linux OS using C and bash shell code.

 The project has 3 parts:
 - Shell scripting in bash shell
-- Code optimizations using processes
+- Function integral calculation using Linux processes
 - Processes time scheduler for Linux
 ___
 ### Shell Scripting